 Quiet borderline is also called the high-functioning borderline.
 Having a quiet borderline may make it harder for therapists to diagnose your condition because of its inward effect.
 The symptoms are the same with BPD but are sometimes self-inflicted and bottled up.

-Thus, a quiet borderline can seem well on the outside while experiencing BPD symptoms in their mind.
+Thus, a quiet borderline can seem well on the outside while experiencing borderline personality disorder symptoms in their mind.

 - Fear of rejection and abandonment